Taro-Hayashi/KillerWhale/rightside/3_SIDE_TRACKBALL.md

 ### Soldering of pin headers (back side)
 Cut out four sets of 6 pins from the 40 pin headers.
 Insert the pin headers from the back side and solder.
 Insert the long side of the pins.
-In case you have done it the other way around, cut the pins to make sure that the have the same length as the short side.
+In case you did it the other way around, cut the long side in order to match the length of the short side.
 ![](../img/trackball/IMG_5107.jpg)

 ### Soldering of OLED Display (optional, front side)